Academic Work

 IFMB 2025 Best Paper Award

 The rise of passive investing has compressed stock demand elasticity, but through which stocks and by how much?
-I construct the Indexing Inclusion Ratio (IXI), a holdings-based measure of realized passive ownership adjusted for Active Share, and embed it in a demand system.
+We construct the Indexing Inclusion Ratio (IXI), a holdings-based measure of realized passive ownership adjusted for Active Share, and embed it in a demand system.
 Stocks with high passive ownership are 40% less elastic than low-passive stocks, and index additions are associated with discrete elasticity declines.
 In a partial-equilibrium counterfactual that freezes passive ownership at its 2000 level, estimated aggregate elasticity is 76% higher, with active investors partially offsetting the mechanical effect.

 JEL:G11, G12, G14, G23Keywords:passive investing, demand elasticity, index inclusion, Active Share, closet indexing, demand system, asset pricing